About 174 Power Global

 - Community Action: 174 Power Global donated $25,000 to the Education Foundation of Odessa, a non-profit organization dedicated to fostering education.

 - We believe our diverse work force is our fundamental core strength.
 We are committed to inclusion in executive decision making roles across our organization.

 Hanwha Sustainability Programs

 As a Hanwha Group affiliate, 174 Power Global is on a mission to grow greener.
-To fulfill its social responsibilities and to achieve sustainable growth, our mother company Hanwha Energy has acknowledged the environment, safety, and health as being part of the company’s core values and therefore will exert its utmost efforts as follows, to achieve its growth into a leader of the energy industry.
+To fulfill our social responsibilities and achieve sustainable growth, we believe that environment, safety, and health are essential parts of our company’s core values.

-From preserving the environment and protecting people’s health, to keeping nature green for the enjoyment of future generations, to carrying out voluntary, future-oriented activities, Hanwha Energy is challenging the paradigms of tomorrow while keeping our promises today.
+Hanwha Energy Corporation and its subsidiaries are preserving the environment and protecting people’s health to keep nature green for future generations to enjoy.
+Hanwha Energy Corporation and its subsidiaries also carry out voluntary, future-oriented activities and are challenging the paradigms of tomorrow while keeping the promises of today.

-174 Power Global has successfully issued a Green Bond.
-The proceeds from the issuance will be used to finance and/or refinance, in whole or in part, new or existing projects related to renewable energy.
-Moody’s Investors Service has assigned an Aa2 rating to the proposed backed senior unsecured US dollar green notes to be issued by Hanwha Energy USA Holdings Corporation and guaranteed by Korea Development Bank.
+174 Power Global has successfully issued a Green Bond, the proceeds from which will facilitate the financing and refinancing of new and existing solar projects.
+Moody’s Investors Service has assigned an Aa2 rating to the proposed backed senior unsecured US dollar green notes to be issued by 174 Power Global and guaranteed by Korea Development Bank.